inaos/inac/doc/manual.md

 ```

 ##### The scale phase
-The scale phase is intended to capture the scale valuey You need to
+The scale phase is intended to capture the scale value.
+You need to
 call _ina_bench_set_scale()_ before leaving the phase.
 This phase is called
 for each iteration just before running the benchmark code.